AndreKuts/dufap/README.md

             // 9.
 Update state
             updateState { $0.number += 1 }

-            // This update method is not protected if the actions co-occur from different threads
+            // This state update method is not protected if the actions co-occur from different threads
             // state.number += 1

         case .updateTextField(let newText):
-            updateState {
-                $0.textInput = newText
+            updateState { $0.textInput = newText }
-            }
         }
     }
 }